 About Us

-Our names are Paul and Becky Wheelock and we are lifelong residents of the Leelanau/Grand Traverse area.
-Becky and I met back in January of 1985, my senior year in high school.
+My name is Paul Wheelock and I am a lifelong resident of the Leelanau/Grand Traverse area.
+My late wife Becky and I met back in January of 1985, my senior year in high school.

 I spent the first ten years of my life in Traverse City while Becky lived in Leelanau County her entire childhood.
 My father was born and raised on the Old Mission Peninsula and after a few years in the “big city” he’d had enough.
 And out to the country it was.
 My mom was a “city girl” (TC) but was quite excited about the idea of getting away from the town she was born and raised in and enjoying the peace and quiet that only Leelanau can offer.
 I went on to graduate from Glen Lake High School.
 Becky’s mom and dad have similar stories.
 Her dad was born and raised in Leelanau while her mom was also a TC city girl.
 Becky, her dad and 4 of our six sons have all attended and graduated from Suttons Bay High School.
-Becky and I were married in 1987 and have worked very hard to raise 6 wonderful sons, 4 of whom are still at home.
-We have lived in Leelanau County most of our married life together, with only a brief stint in Grand Traverse early in our marriage.
+Becky and I were married in 1987 and worked very hard to raise 6 wonderful sons, all of whom are married (last one this summer 2020) and doing both their mom and I very proud.
+We lived in Leelanau County most of our married life together, with only a brief stint in Grand Traverse early in our marriage.

 The Wheelock name goes back to Benzie County to about 1862 when Addison Wheelock and his wife, Ann McBride Wheelock, my great great grandparents, moved to Elmira Township and were one of the first families to homestead there.
 Addison acquired lots of land around the Lake Ann area and actually became the first sheriff of Benzie County in the late 1860′s.
 Lake Ann the lake, as it’s known today, was named after Ann McBride Wheelock and was originally just called Ann Lake.